paul-chunwong/REX_2022_Facial_Expression/README.md

-11:02
-focus on the next two coming days: write up the template for the remaining paragraphs in the paper (A & A) run data + get emotion values (P) machine learning using decision tree algorithm with sklearn framework (my friend)

 DONE:
 - Have meeting in the weekend to finalize the literature review.
 - Research topic: Can we use online pictures and videos to detect early symptoms of motor disorders in patients?